Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 I hope that you won’t have to do it.

-Back then I was looking for a solution to the specific problem – how to create a website for free.
+Back then I was looking for a solution to a specific problem – how to create a website for free.
 Most of the results, if not all of them were Web 2.0 related.
 I wasn’t realizing that a domain name such as www.mysite.web2site.com is not ok.
 Especially because I had so many ideas, that often aren’t achievable neither on a subdomain nor with the web environment that these services offer.

-As you see, if a beginner web enthusiast can’t get what he needs on such web location(domain), the big companies won’t either.
+As you see, if a beginner web enthusiast can’t get what he needs on such a web location(domain), the big companies won’t either.
 A credible and steady business will need a lot more functions and options.

 So, the first reason is the freedom of design selection and site functions.